meta-pytorch/BackendBench/README.md

 ## Example: Train nanoGPT using BackendBench with LLM generated kernels

-See [BackendBench Example](https://github.com/jiannanWang/BackendBenchExamples) for a practical demonstration of how to use BackendBench for model convergence testing
+See [BackendBench Example](https://github.com/jiannanWang/BackendBenchExamples) for a practical demonstration of how to use BackendBench for model convergence testing.

 ## License